13. Pathology of Blood and Urine: A Complete Guide to Clinical Diagnosis

 • Regulatory T cells: Prevent autoimmune diseases.

-Platelets (thrombocytes) are small blood fragments that help stop bleeding by forming clots.
+Platelets are small blood fragments that help stop bleeding by forming clots.
+They are produced in the bone marrow from megakaryocytes.

 Functions of Platelets